en

 Often they will start by practicing Butsukari Geiko, where one Rikishi stands firm while his opponent rushes at him with all his strength and pushes him across the ring.

-Another form of training is called Moshiai, where two Rikishi fights each other.
+Another form of training is called Moshiai, where two Rikishi fight each other.
 The loser leaves the Dohyo and the winner stays and chooses his next opponent.
+Sanban Geiko tests the sumo wrestler’s endurance; two Rikishi continue fighting to the point of exhaustion.

 Moshiai and Sanban Geiko are first done by low-level wrestlers, then among low and top-level wrestlers, and finally among high-ranking fighters.
-During training the coaches and the stable chief correct and advise the fighters quite strictly.
+During training, the coaches and the stable chief correct and advise the fighters quite strictly.

 If it’s your first time at an Asageiko you will be impressed by the sound of two wrestlers colliding with each other.
 The large and heavy almost naked bodies pack an immense force and it somehow reminds us of watching a frontal car crash.

 Between bouts, brief breaks are taken to collect the sand from around the edge of the Dohyo and spread it back out evenly.
-Breaks are also times for wrestlers to catch their breath, dry their sweat and take a drink.
-Top-level wrestlers will have an assistant, usually, a low-level wrestler, who during breaks will provide fresh water while also cleaning the sweat from their bodies.
+Breaks are also times for wrestlers to catch their breath, dry their sweat, and take a drink.
+Top-level wrestlers will have an assistant, usually a low-level wrestler, who during breaks will provide fresh water while also cleaning the sweat from their bodies.

 After roughly two hours of intense training, the public portion of practice will end.
 Although the atmosphere is generally quite strict, the wrestlers themselves are very friendly.